-I worked remotely for the two developers on JACKHAMMER a first person multiplayer shooter, launching early 2018.
-The game is being developed for PC and Steam.
+I worked remotely with two other developers on JACKHAMMER, a first person multiplayer shooter, launching in 2018.

 I was primarily responsible for the design and implementation of UI assets working alongside the project's technical lead integrating them with existing game features in Unreal.
 This involved the creation of the player's HUD and in-game announcements and scoreboards for multiplayer alongside multiple menus that were required.
 I set the graphical aesthetic for the game as well as the player's UX following the creative lead's direction.
 During the course of production I became more involved developing the multiplayer arena designs and the game's core mechanics helping with testing and analysing player feedback.

 As project lead I worked directly with the architects and developers during the design development of the project, exploring interior options and viability of the scheme.

 Over the course of the project we transitioned to creating marketing content as the design finalised.
 My and the team's role changed to craft high quality lighting and materials for CGI, animation and VR outputs.
 I was responsible for most of the visual, technical and interactive elements of this.

 AVR London was commissioned to create a VR experience consisting of several virtual environments, both interior and exterior spaces, as part of The Madison's marketing suite.
 An interactive menu for the user to change between rooms and to switch from day to night was also created as part of the experience.
 I was involved in all aspects of production for Unreal Engine 4 creating both visual and interactive content keeping to the technical specifications of Oculus Rift .

 Initially I was involved in modelling the development before moving onto lighting and shader development in Unreal.
 Alongside this I developed and implemented the requested features and UX elements utilising Blueprints and UMG.
 During development all assets and engine features were created to be as efficient as necessary to retain visual fidelity while meeting 90fps for the best user experience in the headset.